jeff4/bionotes.github.io/_comp/makemore.md

 * next, rewriting code to have the output of matplotlib look nicer and properly labelled
 * got to (36:03), generating names. still dissatisified b/c not starting with 'mor.' the way Andrej is.
 Instead, my first name generated is 'cexze.'
 * Learned a little more about broadcasting semantics which PyTorch borrows from numpy.
 When performing array by array manipulations, each dimension needs to be exactly the same size, or, exactly 1 or exactly 0.
 At 43:00 of makemore 1 video.
 See also [PyTorch docs](https://pytorch.org/docs/stable/notes/broadcasting.html) and [numpy docs and example](https://numpy.org/doc/stable/user/basics.broadcasting.html)
+* Completed more efficient version 3c-mm.py as of 44:23.
+And also can skip to evaluation part later
+	* Discussion of very dangerous and subtle bugs that are introduced if you do not respect 'keepdim=True' and Broadcast semantics for both numpy and PyTorch.